-Date: 21st December 2021
+Date: 19th December 2022

-7. Statement of Trustees' Responsibilities for the Year Ended 31 August 2021
+Statement of Trustees' Responsibilities for the Year Ended 31 August 2022

-The Trustees (who are also the directors of the Charitable Company for the purposes of company law) are responsible for preparing the directors' report and the financial statements in accordance with the Annual Accounts Requirements issued by the Education and Skills Funding Agency, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and applicable law and regulations.
+The Trustees (who act as Directors of Nishkam School Trust and are also the directors of the charitable company for the purposes of company law) are responsible for preparing the Report of the Trustees and the financial statements in accordance with the Academies Accounts Direction issued by the Education and Skills Funding Agency, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" and applicable law and regulations.

 Company law requires the Trustees to prepare financial statements for each financial year.
-Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Charitable Company and of its incoming resources and application of resources, including its income and expenditure, for that period.
-In preparing these financial statements, the directors are required to:
+Under company law the trustees must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the charitable company and of the incoming resources and application of resources, including the income and expenditure, of the charitable company for that period.
+In preparing those financial statements, the trustees are required to

-- Select suitable accounting policies and then apply them consistently; - Observe the methods and principles in the charities SORP and Academies Accounts Direction 2020- 21 - Make judgments and accounting estimates that are reasonable and prudent; - State whether applicable uk accounting standards have been followed, subject to any material departures disclosed - And explained in the financial statements; and - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable - · Company will continue in business.
+- Select suitable accounting policies and then apply them consistently; - Observe the methods and principles in the Charities SORP 2019 and the Academies Accounts Direction 2021 to 2022; - Make judgements and estimates that are reasonable and prudent; - State whether applicable UK Accounting Standards (FRS 102) have been followed, subject to any material departures disclosed and explained in the financial statements; - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable company will continue in business.

-The Trustees are responsible for keeping adequate accounting records that are sufficient to show and explain the Charitable Company's transactions and disclose with reasonable accuracy at any time the financial position of the Charitable Company and enable them to ensure that the financial statements comply with the Companies Act 2006.
-They are also responsible for safeguarding the assets of the Charitable Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The trustees are responsible for keeping adequate accounting records that are sufficient to show and explain the charitable company's transactions and disclose with reasonable accuracy at any time the financial position of the charitable company and to enable them to ensure that the financial statements comply with the Companies Act 2006.
+They are also responsible for safeguarding the assets of the charitable company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The Trustees are responsible for ensuring that in its conduct and operation the Charitable Company applies financial and other controls, which conform with the requirements both of propriety and of good financial management.
+The trustees are responsible for ensuring that in its conduct and operation the charitable company applies financial and other controls, which conform with the requirements both of propriety and of good financial management.
 They are also responsible for ensuring grants received from the ESFA/DfE have been applied for the purposes intended.